jouellnyc/UART/sim800L/README.md

 ```

-Given the diagnostic info, I was able to find my myself on a map:
+Given the diagnostic info, I was able to find my myself on a map after following the GPS reference and converting:

 ```
 >>> int(0xCF00)